-In some bacteria, an efflux pump is developed.
+In some bacteria, an development of efflux pump occurs.
 When an antibiotic enters the cell, the efflux pump throws the antibiotics outside the cell.
 This type of resistance is seen in tetracycline-resistant bacteria.

 The efflux mechanism in various streptococci and staphylococci pumps macrolides out of the cell before target binding.

 Some bacteria become resistant by modifying the target on which antibiotics bind and act.
-For example, when the structure of a penicillin-binding protein (PBP) in bacteria is altered, penicillin can no longer bind to that protein.
+For example, when the structure of a penicillin-binding protein (PBP) in bacteria alters, penicillin can no longer bind to that protein.
 This makes penicillin ineffective.